gardener/gardener-extension-registry-cache/docs/usage/registry-cache/upstream-credentials.md

 1. Make sure that the old Secret is no longer referenced by any Shoot cluster.
 Finally, delete the Secret containing the old credentials (e.g., `ro-docker-secret-v1`).
 1. Delete the corresponding old credentials from the cloud provider account.

+> **Note**: Do not delete old Secret before the Shoot is updated with the new Secret and Shoot reconciliation is successful.

 ## Possible Pitfalls

 - The registry cache is not protected by any authentication/authorization mechanism.
 The cached images (incl. private images) can be fetched from the registry cache without authentication/authorization.
 Note that the registry cache itself is not exposed publicly.